Lathe Cut Vinyl Records

 Audio Prep Guide

-Better source material produces louder, cleaner, and more stable dubplates.
+Better source material produces louder, cleaner, and more stable lathe-cut records.
 Reviewing these recommendations before submission will help improve groove stability, playback tracking, and overall vinyl translation.

 Format

-WAV files only.
-24-bit preferred, 16-bit accepted.
+WAV or AIFF files are preferred.
+24-bit is ideal, 16-bit is accepted.
 Please do not submit MP3 files.

 Limiting